The Cathedral in Florence at sunset

 The Replica of David in Piazza della Signoria

-Book tickets well in advance.
-The Accademia Gallery is one of Florence’s most popular attractions, and tickets sell out quickly.
+You will need to book tickets well in advance.
+The Accademia Gallery is one of Florence’s most popular attractions and tickets sell out quickly.

 For the smallest crowds, book the earliest time slot available.
 While the official website exists, purchasing tickets online can be frustratingly difficult as they disappear fast.